The following dedicated individuals were elected at the

 I am a mother and grand-mother and care deeply about our world.
 I have been a supporter of the Green Party of Canada for decades.
 I wish to offer my experience and skills to support the work of the EDA because I so admire Elizabeth May and see how enormous and varied her tasks are and how desperately she needs the engagement of us Canadians.

 I was a founding member of an environmental group in Ontario back in the days (late 1980s) on the eve of province wide recycling.
-I have been involved in Elizabeth's past 2 campaigns and I also led the charge here on SSI for Adam Olsen's campaign which gained him hundreds of seats from 2013.
+I have been involved in Elizabeth's past 2 campaigns.
+I also led the charge here on SSI for Adam Olsen's last campaign in which he gained hundreds of additional votes over his 2013 campaign numbers.

-I am a good organizer and manager and a strong advocate for the health of our country & planet.
-Having had years to educate myself I am very aware of most environmental issues.
+I am a good organizer and manager as well as a strong advocate for the health of our country & planet.
+Having had years to educate myself, I am very aware of most environmental issues.
 I am bilingual and an effective communicator and team player.

 (Ellen has been asked to complete Peter Schieldrop's term as he was forced to resign due to health reasons.)